mwizzle7/mortgage-agent/README.md

 2. From your laptop, upload/refresh corpus packs and POST `/admin/ingest` with the admin token:
    `curl -X POST https://<your-render-service>.onrender.com/admin/ingest -H "X-Admin-Token: <token>"`.
 3. Open the Streamlit UI (either locally or on Streamlit Cloud) and ask a question such as “What is the OSFI stress test for uninsured mortgages?”—confirm you get an answer plus citations.
+4. When refreshing the corpus on Render, rerun the fetch + ingest endpoint and re-ask a question to confirm the new content is available.

 ## Environment Configuration